samuelstaylor03/Boltzmann/README.md

         dft.inp file: Must be in the same directory that you are in when you run the program.
 Needed in order to access the number of atoms, species, and positions of atoms in a molecule.

         Temperature (in Kelvin): Provide as a command line argument or as runtime input.
-Any real number
+Any real number.

         Seed: Provide as command line argument or as runtime input.
 Initial value used to generate random numbers for the Boltzmann distribution.
+Any Integer.

 **Running the Program:** The program must be compiled in order to create an executable.
 There are two methods of doing this: either via the Makefile or manually compiling and then linking each file.
 See the .txt files included in the 'instruction' directory.
+Run with the following command:
+        $        ./<program_executable> <temperature_in_K> <seed>

 **Acknowledgements:** Kalman Varga, Cody Covington